 (2) Except to the extent to which a provision of this Act specifies otherwise, the Industrial Relations Act 1979 applies to and in relation to matters dealt with by this Act.

-Part 2 — Administration of Public Sector
+Part 2 — Public Sector principles

-Division 1 — General principles
+[Heading inserted by No. 39 of 2010 s.
+7.]

+[Heading deleted by No. 39 of 2010 s.
+8.]

 7. General principles of public administration and management

 The principles of public administration and management to be observed in and in relation to the Public Sector are that —